wp-plugins/fv-antispam/readme.txt

 == Changelog ==

+= 2.2.1 =

+* Fix for s2Member - no registration form protection for now

 = 2.2 =

 * Filled in Antispam changed - uses hidden field + Akismet (install this plugin separately).
 If you still get spam, use customizable set of questions, see settings!